slaveofcode/bash-openssl-encrypt-decrypt/README.md

 > ./generate.sh ~/.ssh/id_rsa

+It will asking passphrase to set with the encryption process

 > Input passphrase for encypt: < type the passphrase >

 The encrypted file will saved on `files` directory.